emilschmitz/ai-billing-rule-extractor/README.md

-# AI Billing Rule Extraction Pipeline 🩺
+# AI Billing Rule Extraction Pipeline 🏥

-Extracts medical billing rules in formal, machine-usable form from PDFs, such as the NCCI policy.
+Extract medical billing rules in formal, machine-usable form from PDFs, such as the NCCI policy.

 Proof of Concept, code is messy.